Specialist police search Windsor ahead of Trump’s state visit

 The US president’s two-day trip begins on Wednesday and includes an overnight stay at Windsor Castle, which will have no public-facing element.

-Specialist Search Unit officers were photographed scouring bollards and bins outside the royal residence on Friday, with a sniffer dog on patrol too.
+Specialist Search Unit officers were photographed scouring bollards, bins and drains outside the royal residence on Friday, with a sniffer dog on patrol.

 She told the PA news agency: “Being in Thames Valley Police, we’ve got lots of people that live here of a royal variety, so just making sure that everyone is safe is something we do quite often, so we’re very used to it, very adept in that, and very experienced.”